 If you have young kids or high school kids who are in school, it can be easier to take a break from your parenting duties during the summer months.
 During the summer your elementary-aged kids do not require rides to and from school, homework help or field trip chaperones.
 A summer program can help you, as a parent, step up and assist with all of these responsibilities when the next school year rolls around.

-Signs and symptoms you might be in need of summer treatment program:
+Signs and symptoms you might be in need of a summer treatment program:

 - Experiencing difficulties at work or school

 - Struggling financially as a result of an eating disorder

 - Finding less time for family and other responsibilities

 - Abandoning previously enjoyed hobbies, interests, or friendships

 A month in recovery can change the rest of your life.
 If you are looking for support for an eating disorder this summer, contact Center for Discovery and get your life back today.